American Airlines Flight 11

 The airplane left the runway at 07:59.
-Less than fifteen minutes after takeoff, the hijackers injured two flight attendants, murdered one passenger, and breached the cockpit while forcing the passengers and crew to the rear of the aircraft.
+Less than 15 minutes after takeoff, the hijackers injured two flight attendants, murdered one passenger, and breached the cockpit while forcing the passengers and crew to the rear of the aircraft.
 The assailants attacked both pilots, allowing lead hijacker Mohamed Atta to take over the controls.
 Air traffic controllers suspected that the flight was in distress because the crew became non-responsive.
 They realized that the plane had been hijacked when Atta's announcement to the hostages was accidentally transmitted to air traffic control instead of through the aircraft's PA system.
 Also, two flight attendants were able to contact American Airlines and pass along information relevant to the situation, including casualties suffered by the crew and passengers.

 Atta flew the hijacked plane into the North Tower of the World Trade Center from floors 93 through 99 at 08:46 local time.
 The impact was witnessed by people on the streets of New York City as well as the nearby state of New Jersey.
 The media quickly began reporting on the incident and speculated that the crash had been an accident.
 Seventeen minutes later, United Airlines Flight 175 crashed into the World Trade Center's South Tower at 09:03, dispelling any notion it was accidental.

 The damage caused by the plane and the fires ignited by its crash caused the North Tower to collapse at 10:28 that morning, resulting in hundreds of additional casualties.
-While the recovery effort at the World Trade Center site did lead to the discovery and identification of body fragments from certain individuals who boarded Flight 11, many have not been identified.
+While the recovery effort at the World Trade Center site led to the discovery and identification of body fragments from certain individuals who boarded Flight 11, many have not been identified.

 Flight

-The aircraft involved in the hijacking was a Boeing 767-200ER with registration number, built and delivered in 1987.
-The capacity of the aircraft was 158 passengers (9 in first class, 30 in business class and 119 in economy class), but the September 11 flight carried 81 passengers and 11 crew members.
+The aircraft involved in the hijacking was a Boeing 767-200ER, with registration number built and delivered in 1987.
+The capacity of the aircraft was 158 passengers, 9 in first class, 30 in business class and 119 in economy class.
+The September 11 flight carried 81 passengers and 11 crew members.
 This was a light load at 58 percent capacity, but higher than the average load factor for Flight 11 on Tuesday mornings of 39 percent in the months preceding September 11.

-The crew members were Captain John Ogonowski (50) (a former Air Force transport pilot), First Officer Thomas McGuinness Jr. (42) (a former Navy fighter pilot), purser Karen Martin and flight attendants Barbara Arestegui, Jeffrey Collman, Sara Low, Kathleen Nicosia, Betty Ong, Jean Roger, Dianne Snyder, and Amy Sweeney.
+The crew members were Captain John Ogonowski (age 50; a former Air Force transport pilot), First Officer Thomas McGuinness Jr. (age 42) (a former Navy fighter pilot), purser Karen Martin and flight attendants Barbara Arestegui, Jeffrey Collman, Sara Low, Kathleen Nicosia, Betty Ong, Jean Roger, Dianne Snyder, and Amy Sweeney.